 In addition to your fuel savings, you can also benefit from quarterly payments from the Government for the renewable heat you produce with your new low-carbon heating system through the Renewable Heat Incentive (RHI) and the Metering and Monitoring Service Package (MMSP).
 In fact, an average home, switching from oil to air source heating, can expect to earn around £12,609 over 7 years.3 This is a great way to recoup large parts of the install costs over time.

-Another option available to you is Assignment of Rights (AoR), which lets you unlock your full RHI funding amount straight away (rather than over 7 years).
-It does so by transferring the rights to your RHI payments to an approved investor in return for a discount of up to 50% on the cost of your install.
+Another option available to you is the Igloo Clean Heat Switch, which lets you unlock your full RHI funding amount straight away (rather than over 7 years).
+It does so by transferring the rights to your RHI payments to an approved investor in return for a discount of up to 60% on the cost of your install.
 This is great if you’re interested in getting help with the up-front install costs.

 With these options factored in, you’ll see that an air source heat pump can be installed for the same price of a boiler replacement.
 What’s more, you can still benefit from any fuel savings you make for yourself, which can be as high as £1,300 per year.